Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

- remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth pzombies
+ remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion i can fly; plane v jumping v falling v wingsuit v parachute v.. #deadlines\.//, those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly #pestilence i am a shapeshifter; aging, amputation, gmo,.. #fountain∘youth pzombies